acumen-ci/FullStack/README.md

 - .NET Core 3.1 SDK
 - Node 14

-Running the project from Visual Studio will also start the angular and open up a browser window.
+Running the project from Visual Studio will also start the angular app and open up a browser window. window.

 ## Inspecting Designs